liferay/liferay-docs/develop/tutorials/articles/280-testing/02-arquillian-extension-liferay.markdown

     </aui:form>

-Users enter numbers in the `firstParameter` and `secondParameter` input fields and click on the `add` button to calculate and return the sum to the `result` field.
+Users enter numbers in the `firstParameter` and `secondParameter` input fields and click on the `add` button to show the sum to the `result` field.

 Functional test class `BasicPortletFunctionalTest` uses Selenium to interact with the portlet's UI.
 Here's the `BasicPortletFunctionalTest` class: